-*Current TBH Moms - https://www.facebook.com/groups/thebalancedhomeschooler/ The full version of this article, posted 6-14-17, is currently available and ready for you to read on our private Facebook!
+*Current TBH Moms - https://www.facebook.com/groups/thebalancedhomeschooler/ The full version of this article, originally posted on 6-14-17, is currently available in the "Files" section and ready for you to read on our private Facebook!

 In my role as a mentor in the homeschooling community, I have observed an increase in recent years of homeschooling families and leaders who underestimate the importance of respecting copyright laws.
 So, while it can be a delicate subject for some, addressing it in a number of informative venues, such as blogs, articles, and homeschool meetings, is a great way to bring attention to this important matter.
 Copyright considerations represent a three-fold challenge at the student, teacher, and local leadership levels.